StewartBarker/BpdtsTest/README.md

 # Bpdts Test

-## This solutions contains the answer to the test received by email to stewart.barker@gmail.com on 29/07/2020 at 14:45PM
+## This repo contains my answer to the test received by email to stewart.barker@gmail.com on 29/07/2020 at 14:45
 ### The solution was created using .net core 3.1 with Visual Studio 2019 IDE

 ### The following 3 main projects make up the solution:

 #### Barker.Stewart.Bpdts.Test.LocationApi
-This is the core WebApi project that contains the controller and main functionality to make requests to the bpdts service
+The core WebApi project that contains the controller and main functionality to make requests to the bpdts service

 #### Barker.Stewart.Bpdts.Test.Services
-Contains the LocationService used to calculate the distance between 2 coordinates.
+The service used to calculate the distance between 2 coordinates.
 Note originally I used a common algorithm to calculate this, however after some research it was preferable to use a common library.
 The library used replicates the standard functionality in .Net that was not available in the latest version of .net Core at the time of creating the solution.